|

 tragedy; whereas according to Moray, it was his duty to have been one of the

-first to protect the infant king.
+first to protect the infant King.
 Seton answered that he had given his fidelity

 to one prince, and that he would keep it as long as he lived, or until the Queen